 • Students will be able to identify and analyze ethical dimensions of a business situation and relate those dimensions to general and professional ethical standards.

-Financial planning concentration-specific outcome
+Financial planning concentration-specific outcomes

 • Students will be able to identify, gather and apply relevant financial data to calculate key quantitative measures, enabling them to make well-informed and strategic financial planning decisions for client.